 Use the "Select All" and "Select None" buttons to choose which students to assess.
 Or, click on each student individually to select or deselect him or her.
 You may choose to assess your entire class, a small group of students, or just one student.

-7) Click the green "Create Assignment" button to send the benchmark assessment to your students.
+7) Click the green "Assign" button to send the benchmark assessment to your students.

 You will see the benchmark assessment listed in your assignments.
 Note that students must log on at student.frontrowed.com or on the Front Row app to complete the assessment.